JuliaLang/julia/doc/src/manual/profile.md

 Each line of this display represents a particular spot (line number) in the code.
 Indentation is used to indicate the nested sequence of function calls, with more-indented lines being deeper in the sequence of calls.
-In each line, the first "field" indicates the number of backtraces (samples) taken *at this line or in any functions executed by this line*.
-The second field is the file name, followed by a colon and the line number; the third is the function name.
+In each line, the first "field" is the number of backtraces (samples) taken *at this line or in any functions executed by this line*.
+The second field is the file name and line number and the third field is the function name.
 Note that the specific line numbers may change as Julia's code changes; if you want to follow along, it's best to run this example yourself.

 In this example, we can see that the top level function called is in the file `event.jl`.
-This is the function that schedules the task that runs the REPL.
-If you examine line 97 of `REPL.jl`, you'll see this calls `eval_user_input()`.
-This is the function that interprets what you type at the REPL, and since we're working interactively these functions were invoked when we entered `@profile myfunc()`.
+This is the function that runs the REPL when you launch Julia.
+If you examine line 97 of `REPL.jl`, you'll see this is where the function `eval_user_input()` is called.
+This is the function that evaluates what you type at the REPL, and since we're working interactively these functions were invoked when we entered `@profile myfunc()`.
 The next line reflects actions taken in the [`@profile`](@ref) macro.